dmx-systems/dmx-documentation/docs/user.rst

 -----------------------------------------

 You can assign icons from the Font Awesome collection to your topic types.
-Editing the view configuration is explained with the topic type "Publication".
-In the section about :ref:`Modeling <user-modeling>` you will learn how to create such a topic type.
-Let's say you have a topic type "Publication" and you want all publications in your map to have a book icon.
+Let's say you have a topic type "Publication" and you want all publications to have a book icon.

-- Click onto the topic type "Publication", *not* onto an individual publication you already added.
-You are about to modify the general concept of all your publications, not an existing instance of it.
+- You are about to modify the general concept of all your publications, not an existing instance of it.
+Click onto the topic type "Publication", *not* onto an individual publication.
 - Open the detail panel by selecting "Details" from the context menu.
 - Go to the fourth tab called "View".
 Here you can view and edit the configuration of the topic type.
 Click "Edit".
 - Click into the white field labeled "Icon".